Generator of short pulses with a large duty cycle

 The design of the device can be any, according to your desire.
 The only requirement: you must position the driver DA1, and all connections as close as possible to the output key.
 The author chose a bunk option, placed on PCB Board 4x6 cm.
 On the second tier is a single Board generator DG1, and the first — all the other elements.
 Appearance and some of the Assembly steps shown in the following photo:

-One of the applications of this device can be found here, and in the next part you can get acquainted with a more advanced version of this generator which can give a specified number of pulses and pauses between them.
+One of the options for using this device can be found here or here, and in the following parts of this note you can get acquainted with a simpler and more advanced version of this generator, which can produce a given number of pulses in a packet and pauses between them.